swo/16s-book/manuscript/sec03.md

 (i.e., the forward read entry starting on line *x* in the forward read file corresponds to the reverse read starting on line *x* in the reverse reads file).

+### Demultiplexing

-In some cases, the data might be delivered to you having already been split into samples (or *demultiplexed*).
+It is now standard practice for delivered to you to have already been split into samples (or *demultiplexed*).
 This means your (forward, or reverse) reads are not in one big file, they are in multiple files, each named (or in a subfolder that is named) that indicates that those are reads belonging to a certain sample.

 If you data are not demultiplexed (i.e., you only have one big file of forward reads), then you will also need the *barcode* or *index reads*.
 Depending on your Illumina version, this information might be in different places.
 In some datasets, it's in the file with the forward reads.
 For example, the file I mentioned above, the first line is

     @MISEQ578:1:1101:15129:1752#CCGACA/1